DoctorKhan/quantum-resonance-ledger/docs/tdd-node.md

 This plan covers the Go packages responsible for the core node logic, primarily within:

--   `go/internal/simulation` (Note: While named "simulation" for historical reasons, this package contains core node logic, not just simulation components).
+-   `node/internal/core` (This package contains the core logic for the QRL node).
 -   Bridging, WSI, voting, and verification primitives as defined in the **multi-function implementation plan**.

 ## TDD Principles